thuml/Self-Tuning/README.md

 | FGVC Aircraft | http://www.robots.ox.ac.uk/~vgg/data/fgvc-aircraft/ |
 | Cifar100 | https://www.cs.toronto.edu/~kriz/cifar.html |

+- You can either download datasets via the above links or directly run the commands shown below to automatically download datasets as well as data lists from Tsinghua Cloud.

+## Disclaimer on Datasets

+This open-sourced code will download and prepare public datasets.
+We do not host or distribute these datasets, vouch for their quality or fairness, or claim that you have licenses to use the dataset.
+It is your responsibility to determine whether you have permission to use the dataset under the dataset's license.

+If you're a dataset owner and wish to update any part of it (description, citation, etc.), or do not want your dataset to be included in this code, please get in touch through a GitHub issue.
+Thanks for your contribution to the ML community!

 ## Quick Start
 - The running commands for several datasets are shown below.
 Please refer to ``run.sh`` for commands for datasets with other label ratios.
 ```